ChainSafe/game-docs-v2/docs/nft_launchpad/1_introduction.md

 ---
 slug: /launchpad/introduction
 sidebar_position: 1
-sidebar_label: NFT Launchpad
+sidebar_label: Introduction
 ---

 # Introducing NFT Launchpad

 [ChainSafe Gaming](https://gaming.chainsafe.io/) is introducing NFT Launchpad, your one stop shop for creating collections, minting NFTs, and launching your NFT project.

-# Launchpad, A Management Tool To Bridge NFT Assets To Your Game
+## Launchpad, A Tool To Bridge NFT Assets To Your Game

 NFT Launchpad is an offering by chainsafe gaming to help game developers to mint NFTs and create collections of those NFTs and link them to their games.
 The users of the game can then buy, sell and trade these NFTs inside of the game itself giving them smooth and seamless experience.